PennLINC/xcp_d/docs/workflows.rst

    the filtered motion parameters (including FD, and any squared or derivative regressors) will be used in the confound regression step.

-Prior to confound regression, all nuisance regressors, except the intercept regressor, will be mean-centered.
+Prior to confound regression, all nuisance regressors will be mean-centered.

 .. admonition:: Handling of signal regressors